nicinabox/superslides/README.md

   <tr>
     <td>pagination</td>
     <td>true</td>
     <td>[boolean] Generate pagination.
-Add an id to your slide to use custom pagination that slide.</td>
+Add an id to your slide to use custom pagination on that slide.</td>
   </tr>
   <tr>
     <td>hashchange</td>